 How to Design Practice Facilities Centered on Athletes’ Mental Health

-Today’s sports training facilities and performance centers are placing more emphasis on supporting spaces that are focused on mental health, an important factor in an athlete's development and overall success.
+Modern sports training facilities and performance centers are emphasizing supporting spaces focused on mental health, a key factor in an athlete’s development and overall success.

 July 05, 2022 |

 Behind the G is an opportunity for graduates in the London and Birmingham offices to meet and learn about the people at Gensler, the practice, and its culture